Central African Republic (2014 – first combat deaths)

 The Central African Republic and Sudan have not signed or ratified the UN Arms Trade Treaty.

-The Central African Republic is one of the world’s least developed countries, ranking among the lowest 10 on the UN Human Development Index.
-The World Bank predicted an almost 20-per-cent decline in CAR’s GDP growth rate in the wake of 2013’s extreme violence.
+The Central African Republic is one of the world’s least developed countries, ranking among the bottom 10 countries on the UN Human Development Index.
+The World Bank predicted an almost 20 per cent decline in its GDP growth in the wake of 2013’s extreme violence.

 International Crisis Group identified economic disadvantage as a key driver of the conflict and revitalization of the economy an essential prerequisite to peace.
 CAR has rich but largely unexploited natural resources: timber, diamonds, gold, uranium, and other minerals.
 The ex-Séléka fund themselves by smuggling diamonds, poaching elephants, and looting, and purportedly have interests in Chad’s oil sector (Enough Project).
 The Anti-Balaka also fund many of their activities by looting and likely have some control over diamonds and gold in the regions they occupy.
 The UN reported that these groups are also involved in trading ivory, bush meat, and cattle.
 Ex-Séléka have successfully controlled some cattle markets, while Anti-Balaka often steal cattle (International Crisis Group).
 Cotton and coffee are the top two cash crops exported from CAR (European Commission).